 Using the wrong foundation

-Technically speaking, makeup does not really cause acne, but using a wrong formula of makeup can.
-Certain ingredients in your foundation or the wrong texture of product can clog pores and give rise zits.
+Using the wrong foundation formula could be a cause behind your recurring acne.
+Check the ingredients carefully to see if you are allergic to anything in your foundation.
 So ladies, always look for foundation formulas that are non-comedogenic, hypoallergenic or mineral-based to reduce the risk of skin irritation and clogged pores.